ewels/clusterflow/README.md

 #### v0.4 devel
 * **Warning: Break of backwards compatability**
 	* The way that genome references are handled has been rewritten.
-They are now agnostic to the type of reference, making it far easier to whatever type of reference you need.
+		* Genome references are no longer tied to specific types, they are now agnostic. to the type of reference, making it far easier to whatever type of reference you need.
 	      Additionally, the wizard to add genome paths has been written and is now largely automated, making it super fast to add new genomes.
 		* A consequence of this change is any `genomes.config` files written before v0.3 of Cluster Flow will no longer work.
 Thankfully the fix is easy!
 Replace `@bowtie_path` with `@reference  bowtie`. `@gtf_path` changes to `@reference gtf` and so on.
 	      `@genome_path` changes to `@reference  fasta`.
 		* If you have any custom pipelines these will also need to be updated. `@require_bowtie` changes to `@require_reference bowtie`and so on.
 See updated example module files for examples on how to update custom modules.
 		* Apologies for any inconvenience that this change incurs.
 Feel free to [get in touch](https://github.com/ewels) if you have any problems.
+	* `~/clusterflow/` directory moved to `~/.clusterflow/` to reduce home directory clutter.
+		* Cluster Flow won't find your old config file - run `mv ~/clusterflow/ ~/.clusterflow/` to fix.

 * New Stuff
 	* You can now run Cluster Flow locally (new `@cluster_environment` `local` )
         * Tested on Mac OSX and Linux.
 Includes `--qstat` and `--qdel` functionality